spearkkk/deep-oceanic-next/README.md

 So, have you ever wondered what it’s like to dive into the unknown?
 To explore the depths that so few have seen?
 Maybe, together with this theme, you can take that step into your own deep ocean?

+Feel free to see the [Deep Oceanic Next Color Theme](https://deep-oceanic-next.spearkkk.dev/).

 ---

-# 🎨 Deep Oceanic Next Color Theme - Palette
+## 🎨 Color Palette
-## Background and Foreground Colors
+### Background and Foreground Colors

 | Color Box | Name  | Hex Code  | Description                  |
 |-----------|-------|-----------|------------------------------|